-Any capital spending not included in the recurring maintenance programme automatically forms part of our capital investment programme.
+Any capital spending not included in the maintenance or asset replacement programmes automatically forms part of our capital investment programme.
 Investment schemes are, by their nature, not routine and are only considered if they move the Authority towards the delivery of the Council's outcomes and ambitions.